-User threads, are above the kernel and without kernel support.
+User threads are above the kernel and without kernel support.
 These are the threads that application programmers use in their programs.

 Kernel threads are supported within the kernel of the OS itself.
-All modern OSs support kernel level threads, allowing the kernel to perform multiple simultaneous tasks and/or to service multiple kernel system calls simultaneously.
+All modern OSs support kernel-level threads, allowing the kernel to perform multiple simultaneous tasks and/or to service multiple kernel system calls simultaneously.

 The user threads must be mapped to kernel threads, by one of the following strategies:

 Thread libraries may be implemented either in user space or in kernel space.
 The user space involves API functions implemented solely within the user space, with no kernel support.
-The kernel space involves system calls, and requires a kernel with thread library support.
+The kernel space involves system calls and requires a kernel with thread library support.

 Below we have mentioned a few issues related to multithreading.
 Well, it's an old saying, All good things, come at a price.

 Thread cancellation means terminating a thread before it has finished working.
 There can be two approaches for this, one is Asynchronous cancellation, which terminates the target thread immediately.
-The other is Deferred cancellation allows the target thread to periodically check if it should be cancelled.
+The other is Deferred cancellation allows the target thread to periodically check if it should be canceled.

 Signals are used in UNIX systems to notify a process that a particular event has occurred.
 Now in when a Multithreaded process receives a signal, to which thread it must be delivered?
-It can be delivered to all, or a single thread.
+It can be delivered to all or a single thread.

 fork() is a system call executed in the kernel through which a process creates a copy of itself.
-Now the problem in Multithreaded process is, if one thread forks, will the entire process be copied or not?
+Now the problem in the Multithreaded process is, if one thread forks, will the entire process be copied or not?

 There are many other issues that you might face in a multithreaded process, but there are appropriate solutions available for them.
 Pointing out some issues here was just to study both sides of the coin.